You will learn, from a high-level perspective, about the underlying mechanics of Bitcoin as a payment network.

 Bitcoin Mining (Proof-of-Work)

-Let us suppose the Bitcoin blockchain has started from scratch.
+Let’s pretend the Bitcoin blockchain has started from scratch.
 No transactions exist.
-Regardless of the fact that no transactions have taken place, the Bitcoin software mandates that a record of transactions in the network gets officially recorded to the ledger/blockchain with a timestamp.
+The Bitcoin software mandates that records of transactions get timestamped and recorded to the ledger.
 This process occurs about every 10 minutes.
-So, every 10 minutes, a “block” of confirmed transactions that took place in the network will be added to the end of the blockchain.
-No transactions in a block would simply lead to an empty block being added.
+So, every 10 minutes, a block of transactions will be added to the blockchain.
+No transactions in a block would lead to an empty block.

 Expanding on this concept, we introduce another network participant.
 You and another party compete to solve the computation-based problem first.
-Typically, whoever has the most computation power (aka hash rate) will have a higher probability of winning the race, and thus earn bitcoin from the network.
-After a winner is determined, you and the other participant will update your version of the blockchain to include the validated block.
+Typically, whoever has the most computation power (aka hash rate) will have a higher probability of winning the race and thus earn bitcoin from the network.
+After a winner is determined, you and the other participant will update your blockchain version to include the validated block.
 You both continue to compete for new blocks approximately every 10 minutes.
-To keep the 10 minute window, the difficulty of the math problem is adjusted automatically as new miners join and leave the network.
+As new miners join and leave the network, the difficulty of the math problem is adjusted automatically to keep the 10-minute block time.

-Without a single user generated transaction taking place, newly minted bitcoins were rewarded to miners for validating blocks and the blockchain grew; with the ledger becoming more distributed as miners downloaded the existing version of the ledger (with the longest string of blocks) to begin competing in the mining process.
-The bitcoin held by miners is sold directly to other people, sold on cryptocurrency exchanges (similar to using a brokerage), or held.
+Without a single user-generated transaction, newly minted bitcoins were rewarded to miners for validating blocks.
+The blockchain grew, and the ledger became more distributed as miners downloaded the existing version of the ledger (with the longest string of blocks) to begin competing in the mining process.
+The bitcoin held by miners is sold directly to others over the counter, on cryptocurrency exchanges (similar to a brokerage), or kept.

-It is also possible to run a copy of the Bitcoin blockchain, without contributing to the mining process (called running a Bitcoin node).
-This further distributes the original copy of the official Bitcoin ledger (increasing the blockchain’s immutability properties).
-Simply running a node (without specialized mining hardware) will allow you to validate your version of the ledger versus others in the network, but will not allow you to earn bitcoin.
-The proof-of-work difficulty is currently too high for normal PCs to compete in the mining process.
+It is also possible to run a copy of the Bitcoin blockchain without contributing to the mining process (called running a Bitcoin node).
+Running a node further distributes the original copy of the official Bitcoin ledger (increasing the blockchain’s immutability properties).
+Simply running a node (without specialized mining hardware) will allow you to validate your version of the ledger versus others in the network but will not allow you to earn bitcoin.
+The proof-of-work difficulty is currently too high for regular PCs to compete in mining.

 - Bitcoin Node – any computer that runs a Bitcoin implementation and stores a full record of the blockchain